fujiapple852/trippy/README.md

           Possible values:
           - tui:      Display interactive TUI
           - stream:   Display a continuous stream of tracing data
-          - pretty:   Generate an pretty text table report for N cycles
+          - pretty:   Generate a pretty text table report for N cycles
-          - markdown: Generate a markdown text table report for N cycles
+          - markdown: Generate a Markdown text table report for N cycles
           - csv:      Generate a CSV report for N cycles
           - json:     Generate a JSON report for N cycles
           - dot:      Generate a Graphviz DOT file for N cycles
-          - flows:    Display all flows
+          - flows:    Display all flows for N cycles
           - silent:   Do not generate any tracing output for N cycles

   -u, --unprivileged